carlosay91/5001-Kaggle/README.md

 The procedure of running the file:

+1) Run the first bloc to import the package
-1) Ensure the test data and train data are saved to the path
+2) Run the second bloc to drop the outlier and train the model
-2) Execute the code
+3) Run the third bloc to implement the model on the testing data
+4) Run the last bloc to output the file